 The general guideline is one to two raw bones per week with a few days in between each serving, but this may vary between individual dogs so talk to your vet for advice.
 Speak to your vet about your dog’s nutrition.
 They can advise you on the best diet, and the most appropriate raw bones for your dog.

 The truth is, as long as they are fed responsibly, pig ears are a safe and healthy treat!
 Pig ears are a nutritious alternative to rawhide or other less than natural dog chews.
 Plus, they’re a great source of protein and essential nutrients to compliment your dog’s regular diet.

-Can dogs get sick from birds?
+Can dogs have bones from butchers?

 Raw bones from cows and bison are generally safe when used appropriately.
 It’s best to know where bones come from, so you should purchase raw bones from a butcher with locally sourced meat.
 Store them in the freezer and thaw them one at a time to give to your dog.

 #1: Chews approved by the Veterinary Oral Health Council

 Are antlers bad for dogs?